 - Suicide – used to respawn in the game

 Summing up our guide, the first thing you need to do is access the console to enter down the cheats.
-For this, you need to enable the console by pressing Ctrl + Shift + L on your keyboard, and then accessing it by pressing the ¬(tilde) button.
-Then, all you have to do is to choose the command that you need and then enter it down into the console.
+For this, you need to enable the console by pressing Ctrl + Shift + L on your keyboard and then accessing it by pressing the ¬(tilde) button.
+Then, all you have to do is choose the command you need and then enter it down into the console.
 That said, we hope reading the guide above has brought some valuable information and help to you.
 Please let us know by commenting down below if you have any further queries regarding the same.